tearch-linux/TeaISO/doc/FAQ-and-notes.md

 #### Social networks

 This project has a active telegram group: https://t.me/iso_calismalari Main language is Turkish but allowed English too.
+The Tearch linux are a related group comunity https://t.me/TeArchlinux

 * Açıklama ve kurallar https://t.me/kurallartr
 * GNU/Linux gurubumuz: https://t.me/gnulinuxtr

+This project is widelly used to produce the VenenuX Alpine ISOS https://codeberg.org/alpine/alpine-isomaker usign their own forked version https://gitlab.com/venenux/venenux-teaiso

 ## FAQ

+#### How can i install my teaiso images

+Teaiso is just a Live ISO image creator, the each linux installers are out of scope of the project, you have two options:

+- Use the distro Live ISO creation tool (that of course are more complicated 😌)
+- Use the [17g installer](http://gitlab.com/ggggggggggggggggg/17g) a fork of LMDE installer

+In some special cases, due the installer nature are included in the rootfs, installation can be posible (by example Alpine script `setup-alpine` will work, check nexd faq item)

 #### My iso do not have networking